Maintenance Technician Career Guide: Duties, Skills & Salary

 What Is a Maintenance Technician?

 A maintenance technician is just what it sounds like — someone who performs maintenance on machinery to keep it running smoothly.
-While this is a more entry-level maintenance job, for industries like manufacturing, property management and logistics, these technicians play an integral role in inspecting and maintaining equipment to keep it in good working order, therefore extending machinery lifespans and preventing costly equipment downtime
+While this is a more entry-level maintenance job, for manufacturing, property management and logistics industries, technicians play an integral role in inspecting and maintaining equipment to keep it in good working order.
+This directly helps extend machinery lifespans and prevent costly equipment downtime

-• Preventive maintenance: Historical maintenance analytics validates that the head pulley needs to be lubricated regularly.
+• Preventive maintenance: Historical maintenance analytics validate that the head pulley needs to be lubricated regularly.
 So, the maintenance technician regularly lubricates this integral part on a preventive maintenance schedule.

-• Inspections: The maintenance tech frequently inspects the conveyor belt to look out for any issues, such as parts that need replacement before they turn into major problems.
+• Inspections: The maintenance tech frequently inspects the conveyor belt to look out for any issues, such as machine parts that need replacement, before they turn into major problems.

 • Unexpected repairs: If the belt snaps unexpectedly, the technician has the skills to perform emergency maintenance to limit downtime and resume operations.

-The day-to-day actions of a maintenance technician depend on the industry and types of equipment they’re dealing with.
+The day-to-day actions of a maintenance technician depend on the industry and types of equipment they encounter.
 Here are common ways this role supports a maintenance team:

 Completing Assigned Work Orders

-When work orders are assigned to technicians, they prioritize them based on their routine maintenance schedule as well as urgency.
+When technicians receive work order assignments, they prioritize them based on their routine maintenance schedule as well as urgency.
 Work order assignments often pertain to:

 • Preventive maintenance